The surprising link between Chronic Disease and Mental Health.

 Chris qualified as a physiotherapist in the UK in 1995, and undertook a clinical and research Masters at the University of Manchester before moving to Australia.
 Chris has worked as a Director for Hunter Medicare Local , now Hunter Primary Care and is a Graduate of the Australian Institute of Company Directors .
 Chris is the General Manager for Physiotherapy and Exercise Physiology division at ORS, and he is also the Clinical Lead for Artificial Intelligence having a passion for innovation and learning.
 He loves mentoring staff working with complex problems, involving team solutions that improve the day to day lives of clients.

-Concerned about Chronic Disease?
+Concerned about Chronic & Autoimmune?

 We have a group of verified practitioners on our platform who can assist you with these concerns.